jhpyle/docassemble/_docs/documents.md

 It is important that each "Digital Signature" field have a unique name.
-If there is more than one field in the PDF template with the same name, **docassemble** will not be able to locate it.
+If there is more than one field in the PDF template with the same name, the Steward will not be able to locate it.
 If you want to insert the same signature in more than one spot in a document, you can do so as long as each "Digital Signature" field has a different name.
 For example: